Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-06-recipe-brinjal-fry.md

 Often, Indian recipes use terms that are difficult to make sense of for those unfamiliar with the techniques used in the cuisine (eg. fry tomato-onion mix until the oil begins to separate, cook the rice for 3 whistles).
 I have done my best to avoid this and be as descriptive as possible but please let me know if I slipped up!

 I usually find weight measurements more convenient - especially since I set up a palm sized kitchen scale in an easily accessible spot in my kitchen - but the quantities do not need to be so precisely measured so feel free to use volumes or eyeball them if you are used to the ingredients!

-I have added links to pictures that I have borrowed from vastly different sources to help you identify the ingredients or cooking steps if you are unfamiliar with them (I might add my own pictures in the future).